What are Information Security Threats?

 A collection of malicious programs, that is designed to extract information from computer systems, against its user’s legitimate consent is known as Spyware. , Spyware is a collection of programs that secretly record the activities that are carried out on the computer.

-Mostly referred to as the fraudulent practice of sending emails pretending to be genuine in order to extract valuable information from the user.
+Mostly phishing is referred to as the fraudulent practice of sending emails pretending to be genuine in order to extract valuable information from the user.
 Usually done through emails, their goal is to steal sensitive information and login credentials.

 Computer worms are self-replicating malicious programs designed to spread across the computer network majorly in an organization.
 Different types of computer worms are internet worms, E-mail worms, File sharing worms, and Instant-messaging worms.